wshare26/cse15l-lab-reports/Lab-Report-1.md

 The working directory when the command was run was `/home` as seen when `pwd` was run.

-When using `cd` with a folder (directory) as an argument, the working directory changes to that folder (directory).
+When using `cd` with a folder (directory) as an argument, the working directory changes to that directory.

 This output is not an error because when `cd` is used with a folder as an argument it switches into that.
 It changes its directory to the specified argument when it is a folder.